Gettysburg Reading Recommendations

 Petruzzi, J. David, and Steven A. Stanley.
 The Complete Gettysburg Guide (paid link).
 New York: Savas Beatie LLC, 2009.
 This is an auto-tour book that extends beyond Gettysburg National Military Park to the town and outlying field hospitals.
 Petruzzi’s book provides a helpful overview of historical sites that are not easily accessible by bicyclists who prefer to avoid major roads.

 Petruzzi, J. David, and Steven A. Stanley.
 The Gettysburg Campaign in Numbers and Losses (paid link).
 El Dorado Hills, CA: Savas Beatie LLC, 2012.
 Historians have heated debates over battlefield numbers.
 Although the numbers in this 2012 book might be debated by scholars, the book stands as a valuable reference.
 Its maps, orders of battle, and battlefield event summaries are great resources for history students.

 Pfanz, Harry W., Scott Hartwig and George Skoch.
 The Battle of Gettysburg: National Park Civil War Series.
 Hatboro, PA: Eastern National, 1994, 2006.
 If you are looking for one clear but detailed and accurate summary of the military actions at the Battle of Gettysburg, this book by Harry W. Pfanz is my number one recommendation.
 This book was re-published in 2014, and available for purchase here.

 Reardon, Carol and Tom Vossler.
 A Field Guide to Gettysburg (paid link).
 Chapel Hill: University of North Carolina Press, 2013.
 This book is an auto-tour of Gettysburg National Military Park and the surrounding area.
 The author’s purpose is to tell the history of the battle’s three days from the perspective of people and places.
 It contains photographs, maps, and directions for tourists driving cars.
 (They are not usable for bicyclists.)

 Symonds, Craig L. and William J. Clipson.
 Gettysburg: A Battlefield Atlas (paid link).
 Charleston, SC: The Nautical & Aviation Publishing Company of America, 1992.
-Although an introduction to military tactics at the Battle of Gettysburg, Symonds’ book is detailed than the Pfanz’s introductory book published as part of the National Park Series.
+Although an introduction to military tactics at the Battle of Gettysburg, Symonds’ book is more detailed than Pfanz’s National Park Series book.
 The narrative and maps are clearly connected, which helps to turn a complicated battlefield history into an understandable story.